AccessFayetteville provides numerous ways to stay informed about your local government.

 Designer and Project Coordinator

-Kristina has worked in leadership and support roles for the City of Fayetteville for six years.
+Kristina has worked in leadership and support roles for the City of Fayetteville for seven years.
 As a member of the Sustainability & Strategic Planning team she is responsible for leading collaborative design projects, policy research, and the design and creation of documents such as the Streamside Protection BMP manual and City Plan document updates.
 She utilized Autocad and Google SketchUp to generate award winning 3D fly-through models that depicted idealized build-out for the Walker Park and Fayette Junction Neighborhood plans.
 She also worked closely with planners and engineers during the Master Street Plan updates to compile and draft a uniform set of street cross-sections.
 In addition to this she staffs Feed Fayetteville and the Fayetteville Community Garden Coalition.

 Kristina earned a bachelor of Landscape Architecture from the University of Arkansas in 2000 and took a position with Mesa Design Group in Dallas where she worked for three years developing construction and bid sets for subdivision layout, design and detailing.
 While in Dallas she served as staff for the ASLA State newsletter TX-ture, which was honored for an ASLA State Merit Award.
 In addition to her work at Mesa, Kristina has also worked for other companies in the landscape architecture and engineering fields as a designer and drafter.